Skip to content

 Does term life build cash value?

-No. Term life is pure insurance and does not build cash value.
-Final expense whole life accumulates modest cash value you can access while living.
+No. Term life is pure insurance and typically does not build cash value.
+Many final expense whole life policies accumulate modest cash value over time.

 Can term life be converted to permanent insurance?